finnjng/odin-recipes/README.md

 Practicing HTML building a basic recipe website.
-I will improved my HTML and basic git skills once I finish this project.
+I will have improved my HTML and basic git skills once I finish this project.
+I became more familiar with writing basic html boilerplate, using images, links, lists, and basic git commmands.